 - In a large bowl, whisk together the coconut oil and maple syrup.
 Add the eggs and beat together.

-- Add the dry ingredients to the wet ingredients and mix.
-The batter will be very thick.
-Fold in the nuts and chocolate chips.
+- Add the wet ingredients to the dry ingredients and mix.
+The batter will be thick.

 - Fold in the nuts and chocolate chips.

 - Spread the batter evenly into the prepared baking dish.
 Bake for 25 minutes or until toothpick inserted comes out clean.

 - Meanwhile, prepare the ganache.
 Heat chocolate and coconut oil or butter over, not in, boiling water until melted.
 Remove from heat and let cool at room temperature or refrigerate until just slightly thickened.